rishabhmisra/rishabhmisra.github.io/about.md

 <div class="column leftcol">

 I consider myself a lifelong learner and believe in working hard.
 I graduated from UC San Diego with Master's in Computer Science with specialization in Machine Learning in June 2018.
-Currently, I'm working at Amazon with Amazon Global team and soon moving to Twitter to work on their Timelines Quality team. <br> <br>
+Currently, I'm working at Twitter in the Timelines Quality team building relevance and machine learning models and systems.
+Previously, I worked at Amazon with Amazon Expansions and Exports Tech team. <br> <br>

 My interests are in the Applied ML, Recommender Systems and NLP domains.
 I got my first exposure to Machine Learning during my internships at IIT Madras, India where I was involved in the development of scalable Bayesian models for the rating prediction task. <br> <br>